sagemath/trac_to_gh/Issue 6407.md

 # Issue 6407: Multiplication-by-n method on elliptic curve formal groups should use the double-and-add algorithm

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6407

 Original creator: hlaw